SamNgigi/Password-Locker/README.md

 ##Specifications
 -----------------
 - You can create a password profile.
-This basically means noting down the account you
+This basically means noting down the account you want a password for.

-- When the application finds a number that is a multiple of 3 it replaces the number with an output "Ping"
-  * Example Input: 5
-  * Example Output: 1 2 Ping 4 5

-- When the application finds a number that is a multiple of 5 it replaces the number with an output "Pong"
-  * Example Input: 5
-  * Example Output: 1 2 Ping 4 Pong

-- When the application finds a number that is a multiple of 15 it replaces the number with an output "PingPong"
+- You have the option of generating a password using our random password generator or writing down one of your won.
+  * g - for using our random password generator.
+  * m - to write down one of your own.
+We will save the password for you.

+- You can search a password by account name.
+E.g if your want to find your save profile for Facebook.
+  * Enter "fp"
-  * Example Input: 15
+  * Input the name "Facebook" for Example
-  * Example Output: 1 2 Ping 4 Pong Ping 7 8 Ping Pong 11 Ping 13 14 PingPong
+  * Program will display your account name plus the password

+- You can also display all the profiles saved.
+  * Enter "dp" - for displaying all your save profiles.
+  * All you saved password profiles with the passwords will be displayed.

+  - Use "ex" to exit the program.

 ### What we used
 This site was build using
-1. `HTML`
+1. `Python 3.6`.
-2. `CSS`
-3. `JavaScript`
-4. `jQuery`
-5. `Animate.css`
-6. `Bootstrap`.

-Click [here](https://samngigi.github.io/Ping-Pong/) to see the site.

 ------------